 The next part of the plan is to devise a realistic expectation from your trading.
 It could be in monetary terms like earning so and so dollars each month.
 Don’t expect to earn thousands of dollars right from the start.
-Here’s an excellent example of trading with realistic expectation: double your account with 4 trades per month.

 A Concrete Trading Strategy

 Now we have come to the core of the trading plan which is formulating a trading strategy.
 After demo trading for a few months will let you know which trading strategies suit you better and which trading strategies you are good at.
 Knowing is not enough.
 You should customize your trading strategy to suit your needs.
 It will not be the same strategy for a trader with a million dollar capital and one with few thousands dollars of trading capital.

 A special attention should be given to money and risk management.
 Depending on the initial capital, you should determine what the acceptable risk is for you on each trade.
 You should create a template in excel which will give you the trade size.
 Also once in a trade, you should keep assessing the progress of a trade.
 The factors to be assessed should be clearly mentioned in a trading plan.
 It typically involves the profit targets, when to book a loss if trade goes against you etc. This will help you in better management of the trade.

 Forex trading is different from stock trading.
 Everyday different events happen that affect the currency market.
 You as a trader should keep an eye on these events and decide when to be in the market and when you should stay away from the markets.
 Also different aspects have to be considered depending upon your location in the world.
 It may not be possible for you to trade every single currency 24 hours a day.
 Your trading capital can also play a role here.
 It may not be possible for every trader to trade certain instruments because of the margin requirement and risk involved.

 Having a written trading plan will be of immense help.
 It will keep a tab on you to make a logical decision.
 If you don’t have a trading plan, build one for you right away.